ToldyTeam/ionic-cache/README.md

 Fork from https://www.npmjs.com/package/ionic-cache

-Ionic cache service that can cache almost everything. **It caches requests, observables, promises and classic data.** It uses [Ionic Capacitor Storage](https://capacitor.ionicframework.com/docs/apis/storage/)
+Ionic cache service that can cache almost everything. **It caches requests, observables, promises and classic data.** It uses [Ionic Capacitor Storage](https://capacitor.ionicframework.com/docs/apis/storage/)  instead of Ionic Cordova Storage
 It can be used separatelety in Angular >7 application.

 Key features: